gandalfsaxe/laursens-xelatex-thesis-template/README.rst

 Fonts
 -----
-The user should install the "Neo Sans Intel".
-If this font is not available the "TeX Gyre Adventor" font is a good alternative, (un)comment the lines in the preamble under Sans-serif font.
+The setup uses

+* "Computer Modern Unicode" (cm-unicode) as standard fonts,
+* "Latin Modern Math" (lm-math) for math,
+* "TeX Gyre Adventor" (tex-gyre) for sans-serif fonts

-The setup uses "Computer Modern Unicode" (CMU) as standard font, and the "Latin Modern Math" for math which maximizes unicode support.
-These are public fonts (including the TeX Gyre Adventor) which can be installed from your system from:
+which maximizes unicode support.
+These are public fonts which can be installed from your system from:

 ::

  /usr/local/texlive/<version>/texmf-dist/fonts/opentype/public

+Note that the standard DTU font (NeoSans) is the ultimative font for headings but due to lack of symbols e.g. the plus '+' symbols is not incorporated, it is not wise to use.
+One can use a similar font called Neo Sans Intel to get the DTU look.
+Due to fact that these fonts are proprietary this repo does not include them.
+The standard sans-serif font is therefore set to TeX Gyre Adventor.

+If the Neo Sans * fonts are installed on your system (un)comment the respective lines in the preamble.

 Usage
 =====